-- (1) That the receiving site allows for additional floor area while complying with the building envelope requirements set forth in Figures BT.1 to [BT.10,] BT.11, dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter, and building height requirements set forth in Figures NZ.1 to NZ.7, dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter; and - (2) That the creation, conveyance, and redemption of floor area ratio transfer credits, as proposed or as modified by the authority, enables the subject lots to fulfill the development objectives of the mauka area plan and mauka area rules. - (g) Limitations.
-The creation, conveyance and redemption of floor area ratio transfer credits shall be limited by the following parameters: - (1) Floor area ratio transfer credits shall not be created or redeemed in conjunction with a variance approval to exceed any maximum building height, building footprint, or reduce any setback related to Figure [1.6] 5 (view corridors), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter; - (2) No more than fifty per cent of the mauka area plan and mauka area rules maximum permitted floor area ratio shall be transferred from any sending site; provided, however, that contiguous lots may transfer one hundred per cent of the maximum permitted floor area ratio; and - (3) Floor area ratio transfer credits shall be created and redeemed concurrently.
-No floor area ratio transfer credit may be reserved for future conveyance to a sending site. - (h) Covenant running with the land required.
-In order to establish floor area ratio transfer credits, the sending site landowner must record a covenant running with the land over the sending site(s) consistent with this section.
-The covenant must meet the following criteria: - (1) The covenant shall run with the land on the sending site(s); - (2) The covenant shall restrict the floor area ratio of the sending site(s) to the ratio established by the transfer; and
+- (1) That the receiving site allows for additional floor area while complying with the building envelope requirements set forth in Figures BT.1 to [BT.10,] BT.11, dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter, and building height requirements set forth in Figures NZ.1 to NZ.7, dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter; and - (2) That the creation, conveyance, and redemption of floor area ratio transfer credits, as proposed or as modified by the authority, enables the subject lots to fulfill the development objectives of the mauka area plan and mauka area rules.

+(g) Limitations.
+The creation, conveyance and redemption of floor area ratio transfer credits shall be limited by the following parameters:

+(1) Floor area ratio transfer credits shall not be created or redeemed in conjunction with a variance approval to exceed any maximum building height, building footprint, or reduce any setback related to Figure [1.6] 5 (view corridors), dated [September 2011,] January 2024, made a part of this chapter, and attached at the end of this chapter;

+- (2) No more than fifty per cent of the mauka area plan and mauka area rules maximum permitted floor area ratio shall be transferred from any sending site; provided, however, that contiguous lots may transfer one hundred per cent of the maximum permitted floor area ratio; and - (3) Floor area ratio transfer credits shall be created and redeemed concurrently.
+No floor area ratio transfer credit may be reserved for future conveyance to a sending site. - (4) Floor area credits obtained through incentive zoning may not be transferred off-site.

+(h) Covenant running with the land required.
+[In order to] To establish floor area ratio transfer credits, the sending site landowner must record a covenant running with the land over the sending site(s) consistent with this section.
+The covenant must meet the following criteria:

+- (1) The covenant shall run with the land on the sending site(s); - (2) The covenant shall restrict the floor area ratio of the sending site(s) to the ratio established by the transfer; and - (3) The covenant shall name the authority as an intended beneficiary with the right to enforce such covenant.